MS in Management Admissions Timeline

 Official electronic transcripts are the preferred method of receipt.
 If the institution offers an electronic transcript service please have the institution send them directly to firstname.lastname@example.org.

-If the institution does not issue electronic transcripts, the official transcripts must be submitted to us in a sealed envelope and may not be opened by you.
-In addition, unofficial copies of transcripts should be uploaded to the online application.
-Please mail official transcripts to:
+If the institution does not issue electronic transcripts, the official transcripts must be sent directly to our office in a sealed envelope from the issuing institution.
+Please have the institution mail the transcripts to:

 Graduate Programs Office